 IPS prepares students to apply psychoanalytic knowledge in order to deepen their understanding of their patients and to feel more competent in their therapeutic work.
-Our program includes academic coursework, supervised clinical practice and personal analysis.
+Our program includes academic coursework, supervised clinical practice, and personal analysis.
 The Institute is flexible with all aspects of the fees associated with training, including low-cost supervision and analysis fees adjusted to the needs of the candidates.
 Certification is granted upon successful completion of the program and formal participation in a tutorial review driven by the candidates’ special interests.

 PsyA Certification is granted upon successful completion of the coursework and participation in the Tutorial Review, in which the candidate pursues independent study with a chosen faculty member.

-Through a carefully designed series of courses, candidates explore the clinical and theoretical foundation of psychoanalysis, with emphasis on character analysis.
+Through a carefully designed series of courses, candidates explore the clinical and theoretical foundation of psychoanalysis, with an emphasis on character analysis.
 Classes are small, generally with six or fewer candidates.
 By keeping our classes small, our institute fosters a supportive, intimate environment for discussion and study.

 In addition to coursework, each candidate gains clinical experience both by working with patients in psychoanalysis and by participating in analysis with an IPS faculty member.
 These experiences help the candidate to become a more competent clinician.